germaniumhq/adhesive/README.rst

 ========

 A CI/CD system build around BPMN and Python.
 Basically a BPMN runner with pyhton step implementations targeted for builds.
-Can run in the console.
+Built to run in the console.

 Installation
 ------------